LandmakTechnology/Ansible/01-Introduction/04-Managed-nodes_configuration.md

 - If the remote user has a password, use -k option to be prompted to enter the SSH password.
   **$ ansible all -m ping -u sammy -k**

+# **Host and group variables**
+- If were run the ping command on all servers, we will get permission denied on the servers that need a password to authenticate.
+- instead of that, we can provide the password in the host file
+- This is at a host level or host level variable.
+#
+    **Host variables**
+    [db]
+    172.31.13.31  ansible_ssh_pass=ansible

+- You can also connect using a different user by specifying the user in the hosts file.
+#
+   [db]
+   172.31.13.31  ansible_ssh_user=sammy ansible_ssh_pass=abc123

+- Create a file on the managed nodes to see which user its working with.
+   **$ ansible all -m file -a "path=test.txt state=touch"**
+#
+  **Group variables:**
+  [db:vars]
+  ansible_ssh_user=sammy
+  ansible_ssh_pass=abc123

+- Host variables have the highest priorities.
+If variables are defined at a host level, then those variables will have precedence over variables that are defined at a group level.

 ## b) Password-less Authentication (SSH_Keys)
 - Generate ssh-keys using ssh-keygen command from ansible user in the control machine.